resema/cheatsheets/cpsa-f.md

 > - Expect Errors
 >   - design for **robust and resilient systems** (R1)
 >   - **generalisation of robustness principle** aka.
 Postel's Law (R2)

+- Conceptional integrity
+  - **entire system** should **follow a consistent style**
+    - similar tasks handled in similar manner
+  - *principle of least astonishment* ka. avoit behaving in widly unexpected ways
+  - develop a consistent *design philosophy*
+- KISS and YAGNI
+  - helpful guidelines for **discussing design alternatives**
+  - prevents *over-engineering*, f.ex.
+    - abstractions onto components with a single implementation
+    - functionality that eventually might become useful in future
+    - complicated or high-sophisticated technology, where simple approach would suffice
+  - KISS proposes to:
+    - design the simplest thing for the foreseeable future
+    - provide abstraction in a sensible way, aka. those components that acutally require flexibility and extensibility or used by a significant number of components
+    - trust future architects to be able to derive more sophisticated solution
+  - **Simplicity** helps to keep **system understandable and therefore changeable** over time
+- Expect errors
+  - **lookout** for **things that can go wrong**
+  - ask yourself **what might be misunderstood, forgot or neglect**
+  - **which parts** of software system **can fail** and **what are the implications**
+  - robustess principle
+    - *"be conservative (establish values) in what you do, be liberal (not strict/exact) in what you accept from others"*
+      - aka. **design a component** that will **still work even if not used correct**
+      - and **use other components as correctly as possible** to their specifications
+    - comes at a price:
+      - additional complexity to compensate for errors
+      - data exchanged via interfacess may no longer be correct
+      - others might take advantage of very tolerant components

 ---
 ## 2.7.
 Managing dependencies (R1)